MichelHMachado/coodesh-challenge/README.md

 - **ESLint**: A static code analysis tool for identifying and fixing problems in JavaScript and TypeScript code.
 - **@testing-library**: A family of libraries for testing React components in a user-centric way.
 - **HLS.js**: A JavaScript library for playing HLS (HTTP Live Streaming) videos in browsers.
+- **Docker**: A platform for developing, shipping, and running applications in containers, ensuring a consistent environment across different setups.

 ## Installation